quality icon

 Cheapest car insurance companies in California

-GEICO has the cheapest rates, at an average annual cost of $2,038 or $170 a month for a full coverage policy with limits of 100/300/100 and $500 collision and comprehensive deductibles.
+If you’re looking for affordable insurance, GEICO tops the list of the cheapest car insurance companies.
+Its average annual cost is $2,038 per year or $170 monthly for a policy with limits of 100/300/100 and $500 collision and comprehensive deductibles.

 Affordable car insurance providers in California